Malendryn/JotLiner/README.md

 ## Plugin System
 Jotliner features a flexible plugin system that allows you to create custom editors, tools, and features as nodes within an infinite canvas—-but with a unique twist: canvases can be nested within or beside each other, creating a multi-level structure without limits.
 Each plugin is installed separately and provides unique abilities, such as text editors, drawing tools, spreadsheets, Markdown, or anything else a creator can imagine!

-Real-Time Sync: Syncs notes and content across all open browsers.
+Real-Time Sync: Syncs notes and content across all open instances.

 ## Getting Started
 prereq: must have node.js installed cd to server subdir and type
     "npm install"
+then
+    "npm run"

 la la la install node etc etc